griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 ### Add integrated assignment content to the wiki
 Get the integrated wiki from CBW and incorporate that here.

+### Create a batch effect section
+We should add a section about batch effects.
+Both detecting the presence of batch effects as well as correcting for them during analysis.

 | [[Previous Section|Solutions]]       | [[This Section|Proposed-Improvements]] | [[Next Section|AWS-Setup]]   |
 |:------------------------------------------------------------:|:--------------------------:|:-------------------------------------------:|